someonesdad1/plib/rgb/README.md

 # cinterp.py

-This script lets you supply arguments in the form 'c1 n c2 m c3 ...' where the c's are color specifiers like '#121ef45' and n, m, etc. are integers.
+This script lets you supply arguments in the form 'c1 n c2 m c3 ...' where the c's are color specifiers like '#121ef4' and n, m, etc. are positive integers.
 The script then prints n hex specifiers that interpolate between c1 and c2 and analogously for the other colors.
 You can use the options -@, -#, or -$ to determine if the interpolation takes place in HSV, RGB, or HLS space, respectively.

-Example:  python cinterp.py '#000000' 8 '#ffffff' shows eight grays
-between black and white.
-The values shown on the screen are:

-\#000000 #242424 #484848 #6d6d6d #919191 #b6b6b6 #dadada #ffffff

 # view.py